chrif/cocotte/doc/faq.md

 There are third-parties offering free Docker Registry hosting, but their business model is most likely to have a free version just annoying enough so that people end-up paying.

 For all these reasons, the introduction of an image registry is left to a more advanced version of Cocotte.

+## Command fails with an error message beginning with `Failed to validate name servers`

+Cocotte uses a library to validate that the name servers of your domain are Digital Ocean's.
+If you are confident that your domain is valid but the library fails to validate your domain, you can disable DNS validation with this environment variable: `SKIP_DNS_VALIDATION=1`.
+Add it to the container when running Cocotte: `docker run -e SKIP_DNS_VALIDATION=1 ...`